Lawyer, Partner - Montréal

 “Commentaire sur la décision Lalande v.
 Dumais – Une limite à la liberté d’expression d’un élu: l’atteinte à la réputation de son propre conseiller municipal” (Case comment on Lalande v.
 Dumais – A limit on the freedom of expression of an elected official: reputational damage to his own municipal councillor) in La Référence, EYB2017REP2356, November 2017

 “Commentaire sur la décision Séguin c.
 Pelletier – La frontière ténue entre le respect du débat démocratique et la diffamation” (Case comment on Séguin v.
 Pelletier – the fine line between democratic debate and defamation), in Repères, EYB2017REP2268, July 2017.

 “Commentaire sur la décision Gauthier c.
 Salehabadi – La Cour supérieure réaffirme la liberté d’expression d’une journaliste dans le contexte d’un article d’opinion” (Case comment on Gauthier v.
 Salehabadi – The Superior Court reaffirms the freedom of expression of a journalist in the context of an opinion piece), in Repères, EYB2017REP2146, February 2017.

-Co-author with Marie-Josée Hogue of an article on conventional arbitration (L’arbitrage conventionnel) in a collective work on alternative dispute resolution overseen by Professor Pierre-Claude Lafond entitled Régler autrement des différends, LexisNexis, 2015.
+Co-author with Marie-Josée Hogue of an article on conventional arbitration (L’arbitrage conventionnel) in a collective work on alternative dispute resolution overseen by Professor Pierre-Claude Lafond entitled Régler autrement les différends, LexisNexis, 2015.

-Co-author with Marie-Josée Hogue of an article on arbitration (Arbitrages) published in fascicule 27 of the loose-leaf publication JurisClasseur Québec –Procédure civile II, LexisNexis.
+Co-author with Marie-Josée Hogue of an article on arbitration (Arbitrages) published in fascicule 27 of the loose-leaf publication JurisClasseur Québec –Procédure civile II, LexisNexis, from 2011 to 2017.